University of Florida Health Tourette Association of America Center of Excellence

 - Request an Appointment Online or call 352-294-5400 for appointment information.

-- Email questions to Heather Simpson, MOT, OTR/L and Tic Clinic Coordinator at firstname.lastname@example.org
+- Email questions to Heather Simpson, OTD, MOT, OTR/L and Tic Clinic Coordinator at firstname.lastname@example.org

-- Learn more about the Southeast Regional Tourette Centers of Excellence
+- Learn more about the Tourette Association of America Southeast Regional Centers of Excellence